Dr John Di Saia, an orange county california plastic surgeon

 Skin Cancer Treatment & Reconstruction

 When looking into the treatment of skin cancer many patients go to their "regular doctor."
-We have been asked at times: "Why would I want to go to a Plastic Surgeon for a skin cancer?"
-Maybe you are concerned about how the treated area might look later.
-If not, then by all means go to a dermatologist or your family doctor.
-If you want treatment without surgery, you should certainly go elsewhere.
-A plastic surgeon is for surgery.
+We have been asked at times: "Why would I want to go to a board-certified Plastic Surgeon for skin cancer?"
+Did you know it is usually covered by your health insurance regardless of who takes care of it for you?
+Why not have it look the best it can after it is removed?

-What might you look like if operated upon by a non-plastic surgeon?
-Here's an example:
+What might the area look like if operated upon by a non-plastic surgeon?
+Here's an example for a simple case:

 A Scar by non-plastic surgeon